 Here, blacksmiths hammer raw steel into a wide variety of useful and decorative ironwork, including fireplace tool sets, andirons, floor and table lamps, dinner bells, hooks and brackets, pot racks, custom-designed railings and lighting fixtures, beds, end tables and dining tables.

-Homestead Fiber Arts
+Homestead Fiber Crafts

-Step inside the Fiber Arts shop, housed in a restored 19th century barn and you’ll find weavers, spinners and knitters, both young and old, carrying on the age old tradition of creating cloth and other items for the home and family.
+Step inside the Fiber Crafts shop, housed in a restored 19th century barn and you’ll find weavers, spinners and knitters, both young and old, carrying on the age old tradition of creating cloth and other items for the home and family.
 In addition, we have a wide variety of supplies and equipment available for purchase, including: looms, yarn, knitting supplies and books.

 You’ll enjoy watching our potters as they shape vessels of clay on the potter’s wheel in this attractive workshop.
 At the Potter’s House you’ll find a wide variety of styles, clays and glazes fired in our custom-built wood-fired kiln.
 Our distinctive line of pottery includes functional household pieces as well as a wide selection of attractive giftware.